|

 Changing Car Wheel Sets Summer & Winter

-I've done this, 4 wheels, twice a year, summer & winter,
+I've done this, 4 wheels, twice a year, summer &

-since 1985, in Munich Germany (80 Km from mountains).
-A few
+winter, since 1985, in Munich Germany (80 Km from mountains).
+A

-tips for those new to it.
+few tips for those new to it.

-rubber tyres, & 1 set of metal wheel rims, to save
+sets of rubber tyres, & 1 set of metal wheel rims, to save

 - Raises annual cost, changing rubber tyres on wheels

-with hydraulic press, can't be done at home.
+hydraulic press, can't be done at home.

-make it less safe at speed.
+tyres & or rims, making it less safe at speed.

 - Summer & winter wheels are often different width

-(narrow for winter to dig through slush to road, broader
+(narrow for winter to dig through slush to road, broader in

-in summer) Winter rims are usually steel, Summer often
+summer) Winter rims are usually steel, Summer often

 aluminium.